Ircam-WAM/mezzanine-organization/README.rst

 Mezzanine-organization
 ======================

-Mezzanine-organization is a complete CMS for organizations with complex workflows
+Mezzanine-organization is a complete CMS for organizations with complex activities

 It is based on Mezzanine_ and Django_.